2387. Twelve years after the Dominion War.

-In the wake of the Shinzon incident just years prior, there is tension as the Federation scrambles to handle issues of overcrowding, resource allocation, racism, and dealing with shifting power dynamics amongst the galactic powers.
-As old allies fall silent, unwilling to provide aid with the crisis, fallen enemies are slowly rebuilding.
+In the wake of the Shinzon incident just years prior, the Federation struggles with overcrowding, resource shortages, and shifting power among the galactic powers.
+As old allies fall silent, fallen enemies quietly rebuild.

-One year later in 2387, an aging starship that was built for war, the USS Moore, must step up to help preserve the fragile peace, that its officers fought so hard for, and is now in danger of collapsing from within.
+One year later, in 2387, an aging starship built for war—the USS Moore—must help preserve the fragile peace its officers fought so hard for, now in danger of collapsing from within.

-The USS Moore is a Prometheus class ship set in an alternate timeline, where instead of the Hobus star going supernova, the Glintara binary stars within the Romulan Empire do.
-This Sim sets out to explore the mature themes of racism, political discontent, war, death, loyalty and one’s own principals.
-It openly challenges the utopian ideals of Star Trek in an effort to understand both our fellow man, ourselves and the darkness within.
+The USS Moore is a Prometheus-class ship set in an alternate timeline where, instead of the Hobus star going supernova, the Glintara binaries within the Romulan Empire do.
+This sim explores mature themes of politics, loss, loyalty, war, and self-doubt.
+It challenges the utopian ideals of Star Trek to understand both our fellow man and the darkness within.

 Latest News Items